localhost-run/site/docs/cli.md

 1. `ssh -R www.example.com:80:localhost:3000 -R example.com:80:localhost:3000 localhost.run` will connect a custom domain tunnel from example.com and www.example.com to localhost on port 3000.
 See [Custom Domains](custom-domains.md) for more details about using subdomains included with all custom domains.

 1. `ssh -R admin.example.com:80:localhost:8000 -R example.com:80:localhost:3000 localhost.run` will connect a custom domain tunnel from example.com to localhost on port 3000 and a custom domain tunnel from admin.example.com to localhost on port 8000.
 See [Custom Domains](custom-domains.md) for more details about using subdomains included with all custom domains.

+1. `ssh -R example.com:80:localhost:3000 localhost.run -- --no-inject-http-proxy-headers` will connect a custom domain tunnel from example.com to localhost on port 3000 and not add HTTP Proxy headers.

+1. `ssh -R example.com:80:localhost:3000 localhost.run -- --inject-proxy-protocol-header` will connect a custom domain tunnel from example.com to localhost on port 3000 and send a Proxy Protocol V1 header at the beginning of each TCP connection.